gatsbyjs/gatsby/docs/docs/glossary.md

 ### Hot module replacement

-A feature in use when you run `gatsby develop` that updates your site when you save code in an editor by automatically replacing modules, or chunks of code while the site is running.
+A feature in use when you run `gatsby develop` that live updates your site on save of code in a text editor by automatically replacing modules, or chunks of code, in an open browser window.

 ### Hydration